 Part-timeAn employment arrangement, any levelSteady lower-hours capacity, often more junior

 A fractional product manager sits in the top row: senior, ongoing, and deliberately not full-time.
+Ongoing does not mean forever: a fractional engagement can run for just a few months, as long as it carries real ownership of the product rather than a single deliverable.
 If you need a warm seat filled for six months while you recruit, that is interim.
 If you need one PRD written, that is contract.
 Naming the need correctly saves you from paying leadership rates for execution work, or the reverse.

-A fractional product manager costs a fraction of a senior full-time hire, usually as a flat monthly retainer.
-You pay for judgment and outcomes, not for a chair.
+A fractional product manager costs $100-250 per hour, or $5,000-10,000 per month on retainer, depending on seniority and how many days a week you need.
+That is a fraction of a senior full-time hire, and you pay for judgment and outcomes, not for a chair.

 For comparison, senior product roles on job boards land well into six figures once you add benefits and equity.
 A fractional engagement gives you that same caliber of leader for a slice of the days and a slice of the cost.